 I'm currently a PostDoctoral researcher at the Computational Biology Laboratory at the Danish Cancer Society Research Center, Copenaghen, Denmark.

 Principal Scientist, Atomwise.
 Adjunct associate professor of biochemistry and biophysics at Kansas State University.
-Research in protein crystallography, computational structural biology, computational chemistry as applied to structure based drug design for cancer and immunology, biophotonics, applications of machine learning to chemistry and drug discovery.
+Research in protein crystallography, computational and structure-based drug design, biophotonics, machine learning for chemistry and drug discovery.